sethstephanz/493-portfolio/README.md

 Portfolio Project for CS 493: Cloud Application Development

-In this cloud-based database management project, multiple entities were modelled: Ships, loads, and ship owners.
+In this cloud-based database management project, multiple entities were modelled: Ships, loads, and a user entity (ship owners).
 The goal was to manage entities that relate to each other in different ways.
 Ships can carry multiple loads, and each load contains a record of the ship on which it is carried (if it is currently on a ship at all).
 Meanwhile, ships are owned by one and only one owner at a time.
 Both the ship owner